Billy Corgan: 2005–present: The Smashing Pumpkins revival

-On May 15, 2014, Corgan released AEGEA, a new solo record of experimental recordings he made in 2007 Limited to 250 vinyl copies, the album was mostly sold online, with a few copies sold at Madame Zuzu's, a tea house he owns and operates in Highland Park, a suburb of Chicago.
+On May 15, 2014, Corgan released AEGEA, a new solo record of experimental recordings he made in 2007.
+Limited to 250 vinyl copies, the album was mostly sold online, with a few copies sold at Madame Zuzu's, a tea house he owns and operates in Highland Park, a suburb northwest of Chicago.
 On July 25, 2014, Corgan also released the tapes from his "Siddhartha" show from March 2014, much in the vein of AEGEA.
 The set was expected to contain between 5 and 6 discs.

-During the summer 2014, Corgan recorded The Smashing Pumpkins's tenth studio album, Monuments to an Elegy, with Tommy Lee and Jeff Schroeder.
+During the summer 2014, he recorded the Smashing Pumpkins's ninth studio album, Monuments to an Elegy, with Tommy Lee and Jeff Schroeder.
 The album was released in early December 2014.

-In September 2015, Corgan started a blog of vintage photographs that he himself curated, and which he called "People and Their Cars".
-The website also included an email listing for the blog, titled "The Red Border Club".
-This list was to be used for information on upcoming People and Their Cars and "Hexestential" books and merchandise, along with access to additional images.

 In October 2017, he released a new solo album titled Ogilala.

-In July 2018, The Smashing Pumpkins embarked on a reunion tour, the Shiny And Oh So Bright Tour, with a focus on performing material from their first five studio albums.
+In July 2018, the Smashing Pumpkins embarked on a reunion tour, the Shiny and Oh So Bright Tour, with a focus on performing material from their first five studio albums.
 The lineup consists of himself, James Iha, Jimmy Chamberlin, and Jeff Schroeder.
 Former bassist D'arcy Wretzky was not a part of the lineup, reportedly due to unresolved tension between her and Corgan.
 Wretzky has stated that Corgan offered her a contract but later retracted the offer, saying that "we also have to balance the forces at play... there is no room for error."
 After Wretzky released text messages between her and Corgan, a feud ensued, with each party attacking each other with biting remarks.

 On November 22, 2019, Corgan released his third solo album Cotillions, which he called "a labor of love".
 He also said, "This is absolutely an album from my heart."

-On July 14, 2022, Corgan and his partner, Chloe Mendel announced that they would host a livestream charity show on July 27 to benefit the victims of the July 4 Highland Park, Ill., shooting.
+On July 14, 2022, he and his partner, Chloe Mendel, announced that they would host a livestream charity show on July 27 to benefit the victims of the July 4 Highland Park, Illinois, shooting.

 Professional wrestling promoter

 Resistance Pro Wrestling (2011–2014)

-In 2011 Corgan formed a Chicago-based independent wrestling promotion called Resistance Pro.
+In 2011, Corgan formed a Chicago-based independent wrestling promotion called Resistance Pro.
 Two years later, in 2013, he starred in a commercial for Walter E. Smithe Furniture, using the platform to promote his wrestling company.

-In March 2014 it was reported that Corgan was in discussions with American television channel AMC to develop an unscripted reality series about Resistance Pro.
+In March 2014, it was reported that Corgan was in discussions with American television channel AMC to develop an unscripted reality series about Resistance Pro.
 The premise being a behind-the-scenes look at the promotion as Corgan "takes over creative direction for the independent wrestling company".
 The show was given the green light by AMC, under the working title of "Untitled Billy Corgan Wrestling Project," the same month.